petros05/EchoMind/README.md

   - **Summarize**: Generate concise summaries of the recorded session.
   - **Find Deadlines**: Extract dates, due dates, and time-bound tasks from the transcript.
   - **Ask Questions**: Ask questions about the transcript content or general questions.
 The backend decides when to answer from the transcript versus general knowledge.
+  - **Streaming responses**: OpenAI answers are streamed token‑by‑token to the UI using Server‑Sent Events (SSE), so users see the response appear in real time instead of waiting for the full answer.

 - **Modern UI**
   - React SPA with a three-column layout: